 New mandate signed to add Sarah Caulfield and John Desmond to the mandate and to create online access for one user being CM.

-BUJO sponsorship offered to us again , TD to seek 1,000 Euro.
+Noting 2 year deal with BUJO sponsorship, TD to seek 1,000 Euro.

 Marketing & PR

 Committee agreed that as a club we need to be more active on social media as a means of creating awareness for both existing and possible new members.